apono-io/terraform-provider-apono/docs/data-sources/groups.md

 ### Optional

 - `name` (String) Filters the returned groups by their name.
 Partial matching is supported with asterisks for contains, starts with, and ends with.
+Matching is case-insensitive.
 - `source_integration` (String) Filters the returned groups by their name or IDs.
 Partial matching is supported for names with asterisks for contains, starts with, and ends with.
+Matching is case-insensitive.

 ### Read-Only